luise/kibana/README.md

 ## Booting The Deployment

-This guide assumes Quilt is installed on your machine.
-If you have not yet setup Quilt, please follow the instructions in our [getting started guide](../../docs/GettingStarted.md).
+This guide assumes Kelda is installed on your machine.
+If you have not yet setup Kelda, please follow the instructions in our [getting started guide](../../docs/GettingStarted.md).
 Specifically, you need to have:
-- The Quilt binary installed
+- The Kelda binary installed
-- The Quilt daemon running
+- The Kelda daemon running
 - AWS credentials setup
 - `QUILT_PATH` configured

-To deploy the Elasticsearch and Kibana cluster, simply `quilt run main.js`.
+To deploy the Elasticsearch and Kibana cluster, simply `kelda run main.js`.

-You can track the status of the deployment with `quilt ps`.
+You can track the status of the deployment with `kelda ps`.
 Once the status of all containers is `Running`, we can begin interacting with our cluster.

 ## Interacting With The Cluster

-Quilt's job is basically done at this point: the containers are up, and can communicate with each other over the network.
-If a container happens to die, Quilt will handle restarting it for you.
+Kelda's job is basically done at this point: the containers are up, and can communicate with each other over the network.
+If a container happens to die, Kelda will handle restarting it for you.

-However, we'll still walk through [elastic's example](https://www.elastic.co/guide/en/kibana/3.0/using-kibana-for-the-first-time.html) of analyzing Shakespeare's works to show off some of the tools that come with Quilt.
+However, we'll still walk through [elastic's example](https://www.elastic.co/guide/en/kibana/3.0/using-kibana-for-the-first-time.html) of analyzing Shakespeare's works to show off some of the tools that come with Kelda.

 ### Seeding Elasticsearch